 What’s the best wallet for storing Litecoin?
-Compare eight LTC wallets in this comprehensive guide.
+Compare 10 LTC wallets in this comprehensive guide.

 Litecoin is an open-source, peer-to-peer digital currency designed to offer lower transaction fees and faster processing times than bitcoin (BTC).
 Since its launch in 2011, Litecoin has grown to become one of the most well-known cryptocurrencies in the world, firmly cementing its position in the top 10 cryptos in terms of market capitalization.

 If you’re thinking of buying any Litecoin, you’ll need to find a secure wallet in which to store your funds.
 However, with several wallets available, you’ll need to thoroughly research your options before choosing one that’s right for your needs.

 Keep reading to take a closer look at eight of the best Litecoin wallets.